The Cabinet - who's involved and how it works

 - implement policy through strategic directors.

 The Mayor has ultimate responsibility for all major policy decisions.
-Whilst some of this responsibility may be delegated to/shared with Assistant Mayors, the Bristol Mayor has decided to keep this function.
+Whilst some of this responsibility may be delegated to, or shared with Assistant Mayors, the Bristol Mayor has decided to keep this function.

 Cabinet members may work with council officers and others to develop policy within their portfolio, which then comes to Cabinet for formal approval.